Mad Rock Gemini Review

 We can't decide whether having two gates makes it less secure or not.
 If you forget to lock it, then there are two potential gates that could conceivably open, instead of just one, but we can't really imagine scenarios where this might happen.

 We measured the gate clearance for this locker at 1.6cm, which is among the lowest scores for this category.
 Both the top and bottom gates open the same distance, although if you open the bottom gate as far as you can, it automatically opens the top gate to a distance of only 1.2cm, which is the "gate clearance" number listed on Mad Rock's website.
 From a functional standpoint, larger openings greatly ease general use, and the very small openings on both ends of this carabiner are certainly a draw back, making us less likely to want to use it for anything besides belaying.

-The Gemini is nowhere near as expensive as some of the higher priced belay-specific carabiners, but still costs slightly more than a Petzl Attache, or even our favorite belay carabiner, the DMM Rhino.
+The Gemini is nowhere near as expensive as some of the higher priced belay-specific carabiners, but still costs slightly more our favorite belay specific carabiner, or even our favorite HMS shaped one.
 While the price isn't out of line with performance, we would prefer to spend the same amount of money on a better product.